Report AI Guide: 7 Reports and AI Report Tools

 Opening the cited passage - not just reading Atlas's paraphrase of it - is what catches that gap.

-The examples below are not a single ranked list.
+The examples below are a job-based list.
 They show how the term report AI changes once the artifact is clear.

 Use them as category anchors, then verify each vendor's current page before relying on a specific export, connector, privacy, or citation claim.